 The globe valve can be used to start, stop and adjust the flow, and the name comes from the shape of the valve body.
 The tapered plug enters and exits in the fluid flow during operation.
 The flow rate depends on the distance between the plug and the valve seat.
 It is necessary for operators to be careful and not to turn the valve stem too far, as this will damage the valve seat.

 It provides greater resistance to fluid flow and has a higher pressure drop even when the valve is fully opened.
+The bronze pressure regulator also has a great performance in the pressure-reducing process.
+Apart from that, the OEM brass ball valve also has a good flow regulation function.

 Physically, the gate valve is higher than the globe valve when they are fully opened, and the gate valve is more likely to cause wear of the valve seat and valve disc than the globe valve.